 A smart switch is a switch that can be triggered under various defined conditions such as temperature change, voice commands, through a network, or through any other sensor.
 One great example of a smart switch device is a smoke detector.
 Smoke detector triggers an alarm once its sensors find smoke in its vicinity.

 Now it’s quite obvious why the internet of things is driven by smart switches.
-Your fitness bands, your temperature sensing AC, your motion detecting TV, almost every other smart gadget is using a smart switch to function.
+Your fitness bands, your temperature sensing AC, your motion-detecting TV, almost every other smart gadget is using a smart switch to function.

-In order to explore those opportunities, we studied patents filed on smart switches that have application in home automation.
+In order to explore those opportunities, we studied patents filed on smart switches that have applications in home automation.
 Patents analytics is a robust way to figure out the current state of innovation in an industry.
-Not only this, it’s also the best way to spot White space in a domain.
+Not only this, but it’s also the best way to spot White space in a domain.

 Recent innovations in Smart Switches